 The treatment objectives were to use clear aligners to correct the angulation of her maxillary central incisors, correct the crowding in the maxillary and mandibular arches.
 Occlusally, the goal was to maintain her class I molar relationship and achieve optimum overjet and overbite, which in turn would also correct her facial profile.

 By the 15th week of her treatment, the incisal overlap in the maxillary arch was corrected.
 However, it took a few more weeks to correct the crowding in the upper and lower arches.
 By the 27th week, the crowding in both the arches was resolved and the overjet and deep bite corrected as well.
-The final sets of trays were used for refinement purpose to achieve the end result.
+The final sets of trays were used for refinement purposes to achieve the end result.

 Once the treatment with clear aligners was completed, a fixed lingual retainer was placed on the upper incisors to prevent a relapse.
 Additionally, the patient is given a Hawley’s retainer in the maxillary arch and a spring aligner in the mandibular.
 Both these appliances are removable and the patient was asked to wear these for a period of 6 months.

 Most clear aligner cases are simple and straightforward like the case mentioned here.
-But, in many cases, it requires extraction of the premolars, space closures and bite correction, all of which need other additional techniques.
+But, in many cases, it requires extraction of the premolars, space closures, and bite correction, all of which need other additional techniques.

-Clear aligners have many advantages over conventional braces such as better aesthetics, ease of wearing and removing, great comfort, and the ease to maintain oral hygiene.
+Clear aligners have many advantages over conventional braces such as better aesthetics, ease of wearing and removing, great comfort, and ease to maintain oral hygiene.
 Another advantage that clear aligners have is that the patient is able to appreciate the final result virtually even before beginning the treatment.
 This makes clear aligner treatment more acceptable to the patients.
 Aligners also cause less pain and discomfort compared to traditional braces further improving patient compliance.